 Draft.
 See Blackboard or syllabus distributed in class for official version.

-Syllabus – HIST 332/INTS 498 – Global History of Public Health
+HIST 335 – Global History of Public Health

 Professor: Dr. Benjamin Bryce

 Course Description: This course explores the history of public health in a global context from the mid-nineteenth century to the present day.
-Latin America, North America, and Europe will each receive approximately one-quarter of our attention, and the other quarter will be dedicated to the connections between these regions.
-The course examines how health has played an integral role in the creation of nation-states, debates about morality and reproduction, and ideas about race.
+The course examines how health has played an integral role in the rise of nation-states, imperialism, and international collaboration.
+Focusing in particular on the relationship between health and citizenship, the course asks how health policies have set the boundaries of inclusion and exclusion and how science and medicine have been mobilized to the detriment of groups of people defined by their gender, class, race, or ethnicity.
 It also provides students with new perspectives on global history and the connections that transcended the boundaries of individual countries.
-Focusing in particular on the relationship between health and citizenship, the course asks how health policies have set the boundaries of inclusion and exclusion and how science and medicine have been mobilized to the detriment of groups of people defined by their gender, class, race, or ethnicity.

-1) A greater understanding of the history of health.
+1) A greater understanding of the history of public health.

 3) A greater understanding of the connections between local, national, and global history.

 Course Structure: Class time in this course will be divided between lectures and group discussions of assigned reading.
 Mondays will generally consist of a lecture, and Wednesdays will generally be dedicated to a discussion of the readings.